cap76/intro-machine-learning-2019B/docs/12-deep-learning.md

 keras_fit(mod, trainX, trainY, validation_data = list(valX, valY), batch_size = 100, epochs = 25, verbose = 1)
 ```

-For this model we achieved an accuracy of above $0.63$ on the validation dataset at epoch (which had a corresponding accuracy $>0.63$ on the training set).
+For this model we achieved an accuracy of above $0.63$ on the validation dataset at epoch (which had a corresponding accuracy $>0.59$ on the training set).
 Not great is an understatement.
-In fact, if we consider the slight inbalance in the number of classes, a niave algorithm that always asigns the data to *not Rick* would achieve an accuracy of $0.57$ and $0.60$ in the training and validation sets respectively.
-Another striking observation is that the accuracy itself doesn't appear to be changing during training: a possible sign that something is amiss.
+In fact, if we consider the slight inbalance in the number of classes, a niave algorithm that always assigns the data to *not Rick* would achieve an accuracy of $0.57$ and $0.60$ in the training and validation sets respectively.
+Another striking observation is that the accuracy itself doesn't appear to be changing much during training: a possible sign that something is amiss.

 Let's try adding in another layer to the network.
-Before we do so, another important point to note is that the model we have at the end of training is the one one we generated during the latest epoch, and not the model that gives the best validation accuracy.
+Before we do so, another important point to note is that the model we have at the end of training is the one one we generated for the latest epoch, which is not necessarily the model that gives us the best validation accuracy.
 Since our aim is to have the best predictive model we will also have to introduce a *callback*.

 In the snippet of code, below, we contruct a new network, with an additional layer containing $70$ neurons, and introduce a *callback* that returns the best model at the end of our training: